fededamian/tune_terminal/README.md

 # What this script does
 - Update Homebrew package list.
-- Creates a `$HOME/public-repos` folder in the system if it doesn't exist to store the repos of projects used by this one.
-- Installs Zsh and a few Zsh plugins.
+- Installs Oh my Zsh and a few Zsh plugins including powerlevel10k.
 - Configures Zsh as the default shell.
-- Installs the Hack Nerd font in the system.
+- Installs the Hack Nerd and Meslo LG fonts in the system.
 - Installs `colorls`.
-- (Optional - requests permission) Installs a `.zshrc` file in the `$HOME` dir, preserving the previous one with `.bak` extension. __NOTE:__ If you run the script twice or more, the `.bak` will be overwritten with the repo template.
+- (Optional - requests permission) Installs a `.zshrc` and `.p10k.sh` files in the `$HOME` dir, preserving the previous one with `.bak` extension. __NOTE:__ If you run the script twice or more, the `.bak` will be overwritten with the repo template.
 - The .zshrc file has an alias for the `ls` and `ll` commands to call `colorls` instead of the default `ls` command.

 # Installation